My company helps businesses build custom apps for Facebook pages.

 According to their new promotion guidelines, calls-to-actions are now allowed in the copy and design of cover photo images.

 This is a total game-changer!

-Draw attention to apps by using arrows or other illustrations, like the cover photo below, that point to your Timeline’s apps.
+One of the things you can do to draw attention to apps is use arrows or other illustrations, like the cover photo below, that point to your Timeline’s apps.

 1. Send a message to your email list